 Several of you have asked about the ProLon FMD diet I tried, and specifically how I felt during and after.
 FMD stands for Fasting Mimicking Diet, so it’s not truly a fast.
-It’s a 5 day program created by Dr. Valter Longo, director of the Longevity Institute at USC and author of The Longevity Diet.
+It’s a five day program created by Dr. Valter Longo, director of the Longevity Institute at USC and author of The Longevity Diet.
 After years of scientific research on the benefits of fasting, he found that certain nutrients in exact quantities trick the body into a fasting state.
 Longo developed a packaged five-day plan with these ingredients so people could reap the benefits of fasting without hunger or negative side effects.
-The FMD gives the body the stem cell-based rejuvenation of a 5-day fast while getting to eat real food.
+The FMD gives the body the stem cell-based rejuvenation of a five day fast while getting to eat real food.

 The main goal of the FMD is cellular renewal by triggering “stem cell-based regeneration and autophagy (the clean up of aging & damaged cells)” which promotes stem cell-based renewal.
 While weight loss is also likely when fasting/consuming limited calories, the ingredients in the FMD target vascular fat surrounding the organs while protecting lean body mass.
 Many report significant slimming in the abdomen area because of this.
 Enhanced focus and better metabolic health are additional pluses from following the program as well.
 To learn more about FMD, the website explains the program and scientific support thoroughly, much better than I can here.

 So, how did I feel during the FMD 5-Day Fast?